hashchange/backbone.cycle/README.md

 `collection.selectNextNoLoop( [options] )`, `collection.selectPrevNoLoop( [options] )`.

 Instead of returning the model, these methods select it.
+(They return the collection, and thus allow chaining.)

 Looping methods always succeed.
 By contrast, if you call a non-looping, `select*NoLoop` method to select a model beyond the boundaries of the collection, the method is a no-op, and the selection remains unchanged.